daanyaal1/20-questions-agent/readme.md

    - with some tuning of the prompt I got it to behave closer to the behaviour I expected

-2. I get the feeling sometimes that the LLM question generator is too influenced by the previous line of questioning (i.e. the kinds of language/tokens in the context window)
+2. I get the feeling sometimes that the LLM question generator/guesser is too influenced by the previous line of questioning (i.e. the kinds of language/tokens in the context window)

    - e.g. see the following interaction where the answer was _guitar_ and the agent guesses chair because it was already thinking along the lines of 'furniture'.